iluvjava/Maths/Notebook 2.0/Math 000 (Math Essential)/Axiomatic Entities/Banach Space.md

 ---
 ### **Banach Space**

 [Banach space](https://mathworld.wolfram.com/BanachSpace.html) is a complete vector space.
-It's an set of elements that can form a Complete vector space with a norm calculations.  **Note**: The "complete" in this contex is referring to closure under Cauchy Sequence, not interpreated as "complete with".
+It's an set of elements that can form a complete  vector space with a norm calculations.  **Note**: The "complete" in this contex is referring to closure under Cauchy Sequence, not interpreated as "complete with".

 **Banach But not Hilbert**